cityjson/specs/docs/extensions.rst

    :width: 60%

 We first need to define, in a new CityJSON Extension file ``noise.json``, two new City Objects: ``"+NoiseBuilding"`` and ``"+NoiseBuildingPart"``.
-Then copy the schemas of ``"Building"`` and ``"BuildingPart"``, defined in schemas of CityJSON, and extend these schemas to add new attributes.
+Then copy the schemas of ``"Building"`` and ``"BuildingPart"``, defined the in schemas of CityJSON, and extend these with new attributes.
+Notice that these reuse the attributes and properties of the ``_AbstractCityObject``, which has a bounding box, and some attributes common to all City Objects.

 .. code-block:: js